core-wg/corrclar-old/corrclar.md

 ## RFC7252-7.2.1: "ct" Attribute (content-format code)

 As has been noted in {{Err5078}}, there is no information in {{RFC7252}}
-about whether the "ct" target attribute can be present multiply or not.
+about whether the "ct" target attribute can be present multiple times or not.

 The text does indicate that the value of the attribute MAY be "a